-Looking for a sweet potato side dish recipe this holiday season.
-Try this russet and sweet potato layered pommes anna.
+This post is sponsored.
+All opinions are my own.
+Looking for a sweet potato side dish recipe this holiday season?
+Try this layered russet and sweet potato pommes anna.
 Both beautiful and delicious.

 The holidays are right around the corner and can I just say I am really looking forward to being home and just chilling out?